OLC-Bioinformatics/redmine-docs/docs/analysis/snvphyl.md

 the reference.
 If you ask for a SNVPhyl with things that are not very related, you will get a warning telling you so.

 3) No output files.
 Sometimes, SNVPhyl will say it has completed, but the typical output files will not be present.
+This is either because:

+&nbsp;&nbsp;&nbsp;&nbsp;a. there are no SNVs between the two strains, and so SNVPhyl crashes.
+If you want to confirm that there are no SNVs between your two strains you can add a third strain to your description that is related enough to run (eg. try a strain with the same rMLST) but may have variants.
-This is either because _a)_ there are no SNVs between the two strains, and so SNVPhyl crashes or _b)_ SNVPhyl crashed for an unknown reason, which does happen occasionally.
+&nbsp;&nbsp;&nbsp;&nbsp;b.
+SNVPhyl crashed for an unknown reason, which does happen occasionally.
 If this happens, your best bet is to try running the SNVPhyl again.

   If SNVPhyl keeps crashing even after subsequent attempts, let us know and we'll do our best to fix things.

 ### Version
 SNVPhyl on redmine is version 1.0.1 with snvphyl_cli_version=1.3 (as of 2024-04-05)